WenHao2130/ARMIAS/README_EN.md

 #### User Guide

-- Place modules (zip files) into the `modules` folder.
+- Place modules (zip files) into the `./files/modules` folder.

-- Organize other files into corresponding subfolders within the `patches` folder.
+- Organize other files into corresponding subfolders within the `./files/patches` folder.

 #### Important Note